Skip to content. | Skip to navigation

 .

 Bats harbor a high number of viruses, but they appear asymptomatic to most viral infections that are pathogenic to other mammals.
-It seems that they have evolved a unique balance between immune antiviral defense and viral tolerance.
+Amongst other factors, it seems they have evolved a unique balance between immune antiviral defense and viral tolerance.
 However, most of bat immune evolutionary and functional history remains unknown.
-Here, we aim to decipher how bat’s immunity has adapted to long-term association with diverse viruses and to determine if modern viruses induce a fitness cost on bats.
+Here, we aim to decipher how bat’s immunity has adapted to long-term association with diverse viruses and to determine if and which modern viruses induce a fitness cost on bats.
+The goals are to determine the impact on modern bat-virus genomes, and leverage natural host genomic variations to identify novel antiviral strategies.

 .